-O’Neil thinks this is the same Ananus who later courts Jesus ben Damneus.
-But O’Neil does not check his facts.
+O’Neill thinks this is the same Ananus who later courts Jesus ben Damneus.
+But O’Neill does not check his facts.
 Josephus had earlier written (in JA 20.197ff.) that:

 After the king deprived Joseph of the high priesthood, he bestowed the succession to that dignity on the son of Ananus, who was also himself called Ananus.
 Now the report goes that this eldest Ananus proved a most fortunate man.
 For he had five sons who had all performed the office of a high priest to God, and who had himself enjoyed that dignity a long time formerly, which had never happened to any other of our high priests.
 But this younger Ananus, who, as we have told you already, took the high priesthood, was a bold man in his temper, and very insolent.

 Immediately after Josephus reports Jesus ben Damneus replacing the Ananus who murdered his brother, after many in the Jewish and Roman elite had turned on that Ananus and condemned him, Josephus goes on to report (in JA 20.204ff.):